Jeremiah Osborne-Gowey and I made another attempt at the notorious Devil's Staircase.

 I think this is the only trip where I spent this much time at a destination.
 Most of the time, I only stay for a short bit, then take off.
 I think we were there for a couple hours.

 I've been to some cool places, some remote places, some special places.
 The Devil's Staircase ranks way up on the list.
 It is a much better waterfall in person than what shows up in photos.
 And that is a pretty great location.

 We then started the trudge out.
 We were tired and beat from the 4-hour detour.

-We spotted this little guy.
-I think it's a Oregon slender salamander, but could be wrong.
+We spotted this little guy, which looks like an Oregon slender salamander, but could be wrong.

 Here's a large northern red-legged frog.